Civilian: Civilians in modern warfare

 In the opening years of the 21st century, despite the many problems associated with it, the legal category of the civilian has been the subject of considerable attention in public discourse, in the media and at the United Nations, and in justification of certain uses of armed force to protect endangered populations.
 It has "lost none of its political, legal and moral salience."

 Although it is often assumed that civilians are essentially passive onlookers of war, sometimes they have active roles in conflicts.
-These may be quasi-military, as when in November 1975 the Moroccan government organized the "green march" of civilians to cross the border into the former Spanish colony of Western Sahara to claim the territory for Morocco - all at the same time as Moroccan forces entered the territory clandestinely.
+These may be quasi-military, as when in November 1975 the Moroccan government organized the "green march" of civilians to cross the border into the former Spanish colony of Western Sahara to claim the territory for Morocco — all at the same time as Moroccan forces entered the territory clandestinely.
 In addition, and without necessarily calling into question their status as non-combatants, civilians sometimes take part in campaigns of nonviolent civil resistance as a means of opposing dictatorial rule or foreign occupation: sometimes such campaigns happen at the same time as armed conflicts or guerrilla insurrections, but they are usually distinct from them as regards both their organization and participation.

 Officials directly involved in the maiming of civilians are conducting offensive combat operations and do not qualify as civilians.

-Civilian protection under international humanitarian law (IHL)
+Civilian protection under international humanitarian law

+International humanitarian law (IHL), also known as the law of war and the law of armed conflict, codifies treaties and conventions, signed and enforced by participating states, which serve to protect civilians during intrastate and interstate conflict.
+In the mid-19th century, governments began to "construct a body of international law that attempted to codify customary protections for civilians."

+Even for non-treaty participants, it is customary for international law to still apply.
+Additionally, IHL adheres to the principles of distinction, proportionality, and necessity; which apply to the protection of civilians in armed conflict.
+Although, despite the United Nations deploying military forces to protect civilians, it lacks formal policies or military manuals addressing exactly these efforts.
+The UN Security Council Report No 4: Protection of Civilians in Armed Conflict provides further evidence of the need for protection of civilians.